belazr/EasyWinHax/README.md

 You can find a basic DLL injector built with this library here: https://github.com/belazr/JackieBlue.
 On process attach they start a thread that hooks the API and the hook then draws a demo to the screen.
 Press "END" to unhook and eject the DLL.
-There might be some issues if another overlay (e.g. Steam, RivaTuner, Discord) has already hooked the api.
+There might be some issues if another overlay (e.g. Steam, RivaTuner, Discord) has already hooked the API.
 In that case, inspect the beginning of the hooked function and adjust the parameters for the TrampHook in the dllmain.cpp of the example.
 ![ewh_demo](https://github.com/user-attachments/assets/22807273-ed45-43bb-b9d4-6f8d12818eaa)

 ## TODO
 - Backup and restore states in backends
-- Make IBackend interface compatible with ImGui frontend

 ## References
 - https://guidedhacking.com/